noted-eip/notes-service/docs/CONTRIBUTING.md

 If you have successfuly linked your `noted/story` issue to the project, you shouldn't have to perform any manual action on the project.
 You should be able to see all stories and their status.

-You can filter stories by repository, assignee, todo, milestone and more.
+You can filter stories by repository, assignee, todo, and more.

 ### Weekly Meetings